liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 The string we obtained from the `TrashUtil.getTrashTitle()` method in the last section is used to obtain the original title from the `TrashUtil.getOriginalTitle()` method.
-The song's original title is returned as a combination of random numbers.
+The song's original title is returned as an ID number from the database.
 Therefore, to get the original title for the proper locale, we'll need to configure the trash renderer or asset renderer to return the name in our locale.